Roald & Beatrix: The Tail of the Curious Mouse

 Roald & Beatrix: The Tail of the Curious Mouse is a Sky original made-for-television drama film inspired by the true story of a six-year-old Roald Dahl meeting his idol Beatrix Potter.
-It was written by Abigail Wilson and directed by David Kerr starring Dawn French as Beatrix Potter, Rob Brydon as William Heelis and Jessica Hynes as Sofie Dahl.
+It was written by Abigail Wilson and directed by David Kerr and stars Dawn French as Potter, Rob Brydon as William Heelis and Jessica Hynes as Sofie Dahl.

 Storyline

 Set in 1922, Roald & Beatrix: The Tail of the Curious Mouse is a comedy drama inspired by the true story which follows six-year-old Roald Dahl (Harry Tayler) as he sets off on an adventure to meet his favourite author, Beatrix Potter (Dawn French).

-The famed author Beatrix Potter is coming to the end of her career.
-With her publisher hounding her for her next draft, she's unable to concentrate and has had enough of writing children's books.
-It's not just her motivation that she has lost, her optometrist has recognised she has failing eyesight.
+The famed author is coming to the end of her career.
+With her publisher hounding her for her next draft, she is unable to concentrate and has had enough of writing children's books.
+It is not just her motivation that she has lost—her optometrist has recognised she has failing eyesight.
 With Christmas approaching, Beatrix is pressured, feeling increasingly out of touch with her readers, not to mention the trespassing fans and jovial door-knocking carol singers.

-Her Cumbrian farm and ever-growing Herdwick sheep flock, her long-suffering husband William and disobedient animals including much loved pig called Sally, act as her only real comfort as she looks for inspiration and resists taking the easy way out with her Publisher.
+Her Cumbrian farm and ever-growing Herdwick sheep flock, her long-suffering husband William and disobedient animals including a much loved pig called Sally, act as her only real comfort as she looks for inspiration and resists taking the easy way out with her publisher.

 Two hundred or so miles away in Wales, life is changing for an anxious young boy called Roald.
 Having recently lost his older sister and now his father, the once happy six-year-old has found solace and comfort in books.
 The beloved tales of Peter Rabbit and Jemima Puddle-Duck fill his mind, distracting him from the funeral, sadness and the revelation that he might be sent to boarding school.

 Wanting to run away, he is encouraged by his mother Sofie (Jessica Hynes) to follow his dreams and visit his hero Beatrix Potter.
 Roald pushes his anxiety aside and they set off on his first big adventure.
 Their extraordinary journey is filled with unpredictable and humorous characters all of whom ignite Roald's imagination and provide comfort to his grieving mother.

 The dream of meeting his favourite author is eventually realised and their very special encounter proves to be both a magical and life changing moment for them both.